Borja-Perez-Diaz/me/content/teaching/aac/index.md

 # INDEX

-* Part I: The Observable in Astrophysics
+* Part I. The Observable in Astrophysics

   * 1. Introduction to astrophysics and cosmology
   * 2. General properties of stars
   * 3. Zoology of astrophysical objects
   * 4. Emission, absorption and detection of the radiaton

-* Part II: The Physics of Stars
+* Part II.
+The Physics of Stars

   * 5. Structure equations
   * 6. Properties of the stellar matter